manhph2211/ml-deployment/README.md

 # Frontend Service

 I used React for developing my TTS demo.
-Currently I will not share this LeuLeu :)) :smiley:
+I won't share this for now LeuLeu :)) :smiley: